 In this photo we are doing an ultrasound scan on a ewe to confirm pregnancy and get a fetal count.

 A core value at Wee Family Farm is mentoring and empowering aspiring farmers who share our passion for animal welfare and land stewardship.
-We enjoy hosting like-minded visitors and offer an opportunity to gain hands-on experience with a variety of small farm and homestead skilling:
+We enjoy hosting like-minded visitors and offer an opportunity to gain hands-on experience with a variety of small farm and homestead skills:

-Farm construction: basic carpentry, irrigation systems, plumbing, fence building.
+Farm construction: basic carpentry, irrigation systems, plumbing, fence building...

 Food Preservation: cheese making, baking, canning, and drying.